taro350/myportfolio/_posts/secondblog.md

 title: Use curl with VPN interface
 tagline: If you're using VPN and want to use the interface with curl
 preview: >-
-  How curl work with VPN interface
+  How curl works with VPN interface
 image: >-
   https://images.unsplash.com/photo-1656188505561-19f1a1b6cda8?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1632&q=80
 ---